allenmonkey970/FappyBird/README.md

 - This project is inspired by the original Flappy Bird game.
 - Special thanks to Samuelcust for his [Flappy Bird Assets](https://github.com/samuelcust/flappy-bird-assets)

-## Future Plans

-- **End Screen:** Implement an end screen to display the final score and offer a restart option.
-- **Start Screen:** Add a start screen with options to start the game, view instructions, and access settings.
-- **Additional Features:** Consider finishing the sound effects, animations, and difficulty levels.

 ## Contributing

 Contributions are welcome!
 If you have any ideas or improvements, feel free to open an issue or submit a pull request.